Indian states impose stricter lockdowns as COVID deaths hit record high

 Medical experts say the real numbers of COVID-19 cases and fatalities are likely to be far higher than official tallies.

-Tamil Nadu, known for its automobile manufacturing including BMW, Daimler, Hyundai, Ford, Nissan and Renault, said it would move from a partial to a full lockdown on Monday, stopping public transport and shutting state-run alcohol retailers.
+Tamil Nadu, known for its automobile manufacturing including BMW, Daimler, Hyundai, Ford, Nissan and Renault, said it would move from a partial to a full lockdown on Monday, shutting public transport and state-run alcohol retailers.

 Neighbouring Karnataka state extended a total shutdown late on Friday.
 The state capital Bengaluru is a major tech hub, home to major offices of companies including Google, Amazon and Cisco.